How to avoid an all-nighter

 Ask for time off

-If you're swamped with work and don't have enough time to do it, ask your lecturer, teacher or employer for a few horus off to get stuff done.
+If you're swamped with work and don't have enough time to do it, ask your lecturer, teacher or employer for a few hours off to get stuff done.

 If you really can’t avoid an all-nighter